IBM/yaps/docs/source/developers.md

 pip install setuptools wheel twine
 ```

-Then to build the a new distribution and upload it:
+Then to build the new distribution and upload it:
 ```
 make distrib
 make upload